In addition to logic, all new FPGAs have dedicated blocks of static RAM distributed among and controlled by the logic elements.

-Distributed RAM allows using the FPGA logic-cells as tiny RAMs which provide a very flexible RAM distribution in an FPGA, but isn't efficient in term of area (a logic-cell can actually hold very little RAM).
+Distributed RAM allows using the FPGA logic-cells as tiny RAMs which provides a very flexible RAM distribution in an FPGA, but isn't efficient in term of area (a logic-cell can actually hold very few bits of RAM).

 Altera prefers building different size blockrams around the device (more area efficient, but less flexible).

 Which one is better for you depends on your FPGA application.